Colorado Water Contamination

 January 2018 Update: CBS News recently spoke with McDivitt Law Firm and a few of its clients about the water contamination found in the Fountain, Security and Widefield areas.
 For the latest on this case, and to hear personal stories from residents who believe they have been adversely affected by the contaminated water, please see the story from CBS This Morning.

 In a report released by the Air Force on Tuesday, July 25, 2017, it was confirmed that there are multiple sites on Peterson Air Force Base which tested positive for high amounts of perfluorinated compound (PFCs) contamination.
 PFCs are chemicals that are found in numerous products, including firefighting foam.
 The Air Force has used this foam for several decades to put out fires in firefighting training drills.
 McDivitt Law Firm is investigating whether this foam could have seeped into the groundwater and eventually been transported in the local drinking water.
 With all of the current information regarding the contaminated water in the Fountain, Security and Widefield area, McDivitt Law Firm does intend to file a suit against the manufacturer of the firefighting foam.
-Several water tests conducted in the communities of Fountain, Security, and Widefield have confirmed the presence of perflurooctanoic acid (PFOA) and/or perflurooctane sulfonate (PFOS) in the public drinking water supply.
+Several water tests conducted in the communities of Fountain, Security, and Widefield have confirmed the presence of perfluorooctanoic acid (PFOA) and/or perfluorooctane sulfonate (PFOS) in the public drinking water supply.
 If you live or own property in this area you may have property damage or potential personal injury claims.
-PFOA and PFOS are perfluorinated chemicals (PFCs), which are substances often used in manufacturing and industrial settings for their useful properties, including fire resistance and oil, stain, grease and water repellency.
-PFCs are used to make things like carpets, clothing, fabrics for furniture, paper packaging for food and other materials that are resistant to water, grease or stains.
+PFOA and PFOS are perfluorinated chemicals (PFCs), which are substances often used in manufacturing and industrial settings for their useful properties, including fire resistance and oil, stain, grease, and water repellency.
+PFCs are used to make things like carpets, clothing, fabrics for furniture, paper packaging for food and other materials that are resistant to water, grease, or stains.
 According to the EPA, these chemicals are of particular concern as they have been shown to be toxic to laboratory animals and wildlife.
 An EPA advisory panel unanimously recommended that PFOA should be considered cancer-causing, and the International Agency for Research on Cancer (IARC) has classified PFOA as “possibly carcinogenic to humans.”